Thirsties Duo Wrap with Duo Hemp Prefold Review

 We tested two of Thirsties inserts with their Duo Wrap, the Duo Hemp Prefold (reviewed here) and the Thirsties Stay Dry Duo Insert (for specific information about the performance of the Duo Wrap cover, please click on the Stay Dry Duo Insert review).

 This type of diaper system is refered to as an All-in-Two or AI2, because it has two separate parts.
 A prefold diaper is folded according to the size of the baby and where the desired area of absorbency is and then placed into the Duo Wrap cover (or a different brand cover).The Duo Hemp prefold has a different design than a traditional prefold.
 The fabric is sewn into a loop (which Thirsties describes as a "tunnel") rather than being one flat piece, which makes the prefold 2 layer thick panels prior to folding.
 This open 2 layer, open-loop design allows both water and air to get between the layers during washing and drying for improved results.
+And although this design is supposed to help it dry much faster than other close-layered prefold diapers, we did not notice any significant reduction in drying time.

 The fabric itself is nice and seems high in quality, however, we have some minor picky sewing complaints.
 You can also see above that there are several loose threads hanging from where the flap is sewn together.
 In our opinion, this could be more neat and tidy for a more finished look.